kgroveshok/z80-homebrew/WORD-LIST.md

  SCROLL ( u1 c1 -- ) Scroll u1 lines/chars in direction c1 | WIP

- AT? ( u1 u2 -- n )  Push to stack ASCII value at row u2 col u1 |

  MENU ( u1....ux n ut -- n ) Create a menu.
 Ut is the title, n is the number of menu items on stack.
 Push number selection to TOS |

  ELSE ( -- )   Not supported - does nothing

  KEY ( -- w f )      scan for keypress but do not wait true if next item on stack is key press

  ACCEPT ( -- w )    Prompt for text input and push pointer to string | TEST

  0< ( u -- f ) Push true if u is less than o | CANT DO UNTIL FLOAT

  0= ( u -- f ) Push true if u equals 0 | TEST NO DEBUG

  MIN (  u1 u2 -- u3 ) Whichever is the smallest value is pushed back onto the stack | TEST NO DEBUG